djimenezsanchez/NaroNet/README.md

 The goal of PCL in our pipeline is to convert each high-dimensional multiplex image of the cohort into a list of low-dimensional embedding vectors.
 To this end, each image is divided into patches -our basic units of representation containing one or two cells of the tissue-, and each patch is converted by the PCL module -a properly trained CNN- into a low-dimensional vector that embeds both the morphological and spectral information of the patch.

 To this end, 'NaroNet.patch_contrastive_learning' function is used with the following parameters:
-* `args['PCL_Epochs']`: # Number of epochs to run PCL.
-Increase the numnber so that PCL achieves at least a 95% of top1 accuracy.
-Default: 100 (epochs).
+* `args['PCL_embedding_dimensions']`: size of the embedding vector generated for each image patch.
+Default: 256 (values)
-* `args['PCL_N_Workers']`: # Number of workers to parallelize data loading.
-A higher number of workers will result in a faster execution but will require more RAM memory usage.
-Default: 1 (workers).
+* `args['PCL_batch_size']`: batch size of image patches used to train PCL's CNN.
+Example: 80 (image patches)
-* `args['PCL_N_Crops_per_Image']`: # Number of image crops used to train the model in each iteration.
-Higher number of crops will learn more features from patches from one image but requires more RAM and GPU memory usage.
-Default: 100 (crops per image)
+* `args['PCL_epochs']`: epochs to train PCL's CNN.
+Example: 500 (epochs)
-* `args['PCL_Batch_Size']`: # Number of images used per iteration.
-A higher batch size results in learning more features and doing it in a more stable way but will require more RAM and GPU memory usage.
-Default: 4 (images).
+* `args['PCL_alpha_L']`: size ratio between image crops and augmented views used to train PCL's CNN.
+Default: 1.15.
-* `args['PCL_eliminate_Black_Background']`:# Whether to eliminate from the training the black background.
-Use it for Multiplex fluorescence images.
-Default = True
+* `args['PCL_width_CNN']`: CNN's width multiplication factor.
+Default: 2.

-When executed, PCL checks whether a CNN is already created in a folder named 'Model ':
+* `args['PCL_depth_CNN']`: CNN's depth.
+Default: 101 (ResNet101).

-- If the folder does not exist, PCL begins training a new model using the parameter configuration and creates a 'Model' folder in which to store it.
+When executed, PCL checks whether a trained CNN is already in a previously created folder named 'Model_Training_xxxx', where xxxx are random letters.
+In case the folder does not exist, PCL creates a new model, stores it in a new 'Model_Training_xxxx' folder, and trains it using the parameter configuration.
+To check whether the CNN has been trained successfully, check the 'Model_training_xxxx' folder and open the 'Contrast_accuracy_plot.png', where you should expect a final contrast accuracy value over 50%.

-- If the folder exists and there are less than 10 model checkpoints, PCL trains from a previously created model checkpoint (e.g., ‘checkpoint_0150.pth.tar’).
+Once the CNN is trained, execute again 'NaroNet.preprocess_images' to infer image patch representations from the whole dataset.
+Here, image patches are introduced in the CNN sequentially getting representation vectors back.
+For each image in the dataset, a npy data structure is created consisting of a matrix, where rows are patches, and columns are representation values.
+Here, the two first column values specify the x and y position of the patch in the image that will be later used to create a graph.
+In case Patient_to_Image.xlsx exists the npy structure will contain patches from more than one image.

-- If the folder exists and there are 10 checkpoints within it, PCL does not train.
+Once executed you should expect the following folder structure, where Model_Training_xxxx is created during training, and Image_Patch_Representation during inference (in green):

 ```diff
 DATASET_DATA_DIR/